Date functions and formulas in Excel

 From text to date in Excel

-You just discovered 7 date functions and formulas to use in Excel.
+You just discovered 7 Excel date functions and even more formulas to use in your spreadsheets.
 Ted Jordan wanted to give you another tip when working with dates: how to convert text to date with Text to Columns.

 If you have issues trying to sort out dates in your Excel spreadsheets, it might be because dates are written in different formats.
 The solution is easy: use Text to Columns to convert dates written as text to date values.